aml-mohammed/NewsWebsite/README.md

 # NewsWebsite
-Anguarl Front Ent Project inside NewWebsiteApi=>client project folder and it is shared with the required email CV is attached inside NewWebsiteApi=>CV folder
+Anguarl FrontEnt Project esists inside NewWebsiteApi=>client project folder and it is shared with the required email CV is attached inside NewWebsiteApi=>CV folder

 after clone this repo to run the project successfully